LN-Zap/zap-desktop/docs/ADVANCED.md

 #### Connecting to lnd with lncli

 It is possible to connect to the `lnd` instance that Zap runs using a standard `lncli` binary which you can download from the [lnd releases](https://github.com/lightningnetwork/lnd/releases) page (lncli is bunded with the lnd download).
-Please be to download the version of `lncli` that corrisponds with the version of `lnd` that Zap is running (you can find this out by navigating to the "Profile" screen when logged into your Zap wallet).
+Please be sure to download the version of `lncli` that corresponds with the version of `lnd` that Zap is running (you can find this out by navigating to the "Profile" screen when logged into your Zap wallet).

 To connect to `lnd` using `lncli` you must have Zap open and logged into your wallet.
-Then, run `lncli` telling it the hsot and port where `lnd` is running and the location of the `lnd` data directory.
+Then, run `lncli` telling it the host and port where `lnd` is running and the location of the `lnd` data directory.

 The lnd data directory will be located within: